Direct Mail Statistics That Will Convince You To Invest In It

 It can not engage the target audience

 We have been hearing this for a long time since digital marketing worked its charm.
 But this is not the case.
 A study done by Marketing Sherpa revealed that an astonishingly 76% of the audience trusts direct mail when purchasing.
-So there is no doubt in the fact that direct mail works wonders when it comes to engaging its audience.
+So there is no doubt that direct mail works wonders when it comes to engaging its audience.

 Having cleared some prevalent myths out of your way, let’s elaborate on direct mail’s ability to generate a higher response rate compared to its digital contemporaries.